What is the Manufacturing Execution System (MES)?

 What is Manufacturing Execution System?

-It collects data from the production line and other sources and provides it to operators, managers, and planners to make better product production decisions.
+It collects data from the production line and other sources and provides it to operators, managers, and planners to make better production decisions.

 Manufacturing Execution System hierarchy